 “Another titled lady who met and took to Hjördis after Niv’s death, Lady Christopher Thynn (Antonia Palmer), said, ‘I liked her very much.
 She was lonely and rather sad and obviously missed David and adored him, but she was charming and very friendly.’
 Another of Jill Hamilton’s friends, Roxie Clayton, told me that Hjördis ‘was sweet and spoke fondly about David’.”

-Around 1991-92, Christine Lewis had a short spell as her cook / house-keeper at Chateau D’Oex.
-It was not a happy experience:
+In 1991-92, Christine Lewis had a short spell as Hjördis’ cook / house-keeper at Chateau D’Oex.
+It proved to be a lonely experience:

 “She always spoke about David with great affection and respect,” Jill Hulton told Graham Lord.
 “She talked about the first wife, and was very upset about the rift between her and the two sons.’”